 Senate is the University's supreme academic authority.
 It has responsibility for academic policy and strategy, degree regulation and awarding powers, academic regulation and student regulation including conduct.
-Senate delegates powers for imposing penalties in respect of the Code of Student Conduct to the Conduct Investigator, their nominee and the Student Conduct Committee.
+Senate delegates powers for imposing penalties in respect of the Code of Student Conduct to the Conduct Investigator, their nominee and the Student Conduct Committee or Student Conduct Review Panel.